Making AI less dangerous: Using homeostasis-based goal structures

-Maximisation of the reinforcement in the framework of operant behaviour is sought only in certain pathological cases like addiction — due to certain reinforcement schemes, which in turn are enabled through certain heuristical mechanisms.
+Maximisation of the reinforcement in the framework of operant behaviour is sought only in certain pathological cases like addiction — caused by certain tricky reinforcement schedules, which in turn are enabled through certain heuristical mechanisms in brain.
 So it is in no way a normal state.

 Of course, some needs automatically arise again and again, like for example is the case with curiosity.
 But regardless, the goal is not to maximise anything or even not necessarily to plan too much ahead about fulfilling the future needs (in the current example, the future need “curiosity”).

 This way the agents can obviously still cause noticeable damage — all active agents can and probably will cause much damage, that is a given!

 This assumption applies to the currently proposed framework as well.
 So the proposed framework is only a partial solution.

 For further explanation on one of the fundamental causes, read my essay about self-deception.
 One of the main topics of this essay is about the side effects of actions, and fundamental limits to computation due to fundamental limits to attention-like processes.

 But the damage of homeostasis-based agents will be at least much more limited after the agent settles down to rest, as compared to a basic utility maximisation framework where the robot will go on like a restless madman or runaway engine, until the bitter end.

 Therefore my proposed framework is probably safer — in comparison, almost “saint-like”.